songnianqian/-Dynamic-Multiple-Path-Transformer/README.md

 The standard Transformer architecture is built from a **serial stack of attention + MLP blocks**, each layer refining the representation before passing it to the next.
 While powerful, this design lacks **parallelism** in representation flow — every token must follow the same path.

 The **Dynamic Multiple Path Transformer (DMPT)** introduces *multiple expert paths* inside the backbone.
-By splitting the model at specific layers (e.g., 6 or 9), DMPT enables **parallel representation learning**, where different paths can specialize in different aspects of language.
+By splitting the model at specific layers (e.g., 6 and 9), DMPT enables **parallel representation learning**, where different paths can specialize in different aspects of language.

 Another key observation is that **next-word prediction depends heavily on the distribution of output vectors**.
 Clusters and neighborhood structures of these vectors make the transformer effective.
 With **multiple LM headers**, DMPT can support *multiple clusters* and *diverse neighborhood distributions*, enabling the model to handle **different domain knowledge** simultaneously.